-Under the advising of Dr. Nak-seung Patrick Hyun and alongside Jeffery Zhou and Gilbert Chang, a gliding-enabled, mode-switching, unmanned sensing (GEMUS) flapping wing vehicle is being developed as a control system development platform to better understand how birds with high aspect ratio wings are able to conserve energy when faced via dynamic soaring.
+Under the advising of Dr. Nak-seung Patrick Hyun and alongside Jeffery Zhou, Gilbert Chang, and Logan Dihel, a gliding-enabled, mode-switching, unmanned sensing (GEMUS) flapping wing vehicle is being developed as a control system development platform to better understand how birds with high aspect ratio wings are able to conserve energy when faced via dynamic soaring.
 This is of particular interest because flapping wing vehicles have not previously been experimentally proven to be capable of dynamic soaring via the Rayleigh cycle.
 A large-scale robot with a high aspect ratio would be capable of high endurance during flight thanks to its ability to both glide and flap effectively without requiring high flapping frequencies, which are characteristics seen by seagulls and albatrosses.
 The end goal is to ultimately produce a platform that can "harvest" energy from wind disturbances to some extent to create the most energy-efficient flapping wing vehicle.
 The preliminary design has been partially validated through force transducer tests, with wind tunnel tests upcoming for further validation after further mechanical optimization is achieved.

-The current flapping wing vehicle prototype, denoted as version 0, has a wingspan of 0.98 m and a chord length of 0.186 m.
+The current flapping wing vehicle prototype, denoted as version 2, has a wingspan of 1.215 m and a chord length of 0.3094 m.
 The semi-elliptical wing was fabricated by using a printed template from a wide-format printer

 to guide a rotary fabric cutter through ripstop nylon fabric.
 The template, designed by me, is a CAD drawing with hidden edges visible to mark accurate carbon fiber spar placements for

-while force transducer data is collected from an ATI Mini40-E.
+The robot is controlled using the CrazyFlie system, while force transducer data is collected from an ATI Mini40-E.

 GEMUS is still early in the development phase, but has proven to be effective at wing flapping.
 In the most recent force transducer test for version 0, the robot was able to